Jazzola/DAS-VTX/README.md

 The output directory typically contains:

-* Processed and stacked correlation functions
+* Detections, tracked trajectories and surface wave data windows (folder detects): stored in npy archive, classified by date and time according to the input DAS data file
-* Virtual shot gathers
+* Virtual shot gathers (folder VSGs): stored in npz archive, including the stacked VSG, the inter-channel distance and offset arrays, and a description of the SNR evolution with time of individual VSGs
-* Dispersion images or extracted dispersion curves
+* Dispersion spectra (folder DISPs): stored in npz archive, including the stacked dispersion spectrum, the frequency and phase velocity arrays
-* Diagnostic plots and logs
+* Diagnostic plots (folder FIGs): Diespersion spectra, SNR evolution with number of stacked VSG, stacked VSG

 All progress is recorded in a timestamped log file.